Decimal floating point: Implementations

 Early mechanical uses of decimal floating point are evident in the abacus, slide rule, the Smallwood calculator, and some other calculators that support entries in scientific notation.
 In the case of the mechanical calculators, the exponent is often treated as side information that is accounted for separately.

 The IBM 650 computer supported an 8-digit decimal floating-point format in 1953.
 The otherwise binary Wang VS machine supported a 64-bit decimal floating-point format in 1977.
-The floating-point support library for the Motorola 68040 processor provided a 96-bit decimal floating-point storage format in 1990.
+The Motorola 68881 supported a format with 17 digits of mantissa and 3 of exponent in 1984, with the floating-point support library for the Motorola 68040 processor providing a compatible 96-bit decimal floating-point storage format in 1990.

-Some computer languages have implementations of decimal floating-point arithmetic, including PL/I, C#, Java with BigDecimal, emacs with calc, and Python's decimal module.
+Some computer languages have implementations of decimal floating-point arithmetic, including PL/I, .NET, emacs with calc, and Python's decimal module.

 In 1987, the IEEE released IEEE 854, a standard for computing with decimal floating point, which lacked a specification for how floating-point data should be encoded for interchange with other systems.
 This was subsequently addressed in IEEE 754-2008, which standardized the encoding of decimal floating-point data, albeit with two different alternative methods.

 IBM POWER6 and newer POWER processors include DFP in hardware, as does the IBM System z9 (and later zSeries machines).
 SilMinds offers SilAx, a configurable vector DFP coprocessor.
 IEEE 754-2008 defines this in more detail.
 Fujitsu also has 64-bit Sparc processors with DFP in hardware.

-Microsoft C#, or .NET, uses System.Decimal.